AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 ### Why does the service display a worse quality image or limits the size of images? {#quality}

-When image assets under `/content/dam` are processed, AEM CS environments generate optimized renditions of different dimensions for them.
-The web-optimized image service analyzes the width requested by the Image Core Components, considers the original image, and all renditions that are 2048px and smaller, and picks the largest of those (within the size and dimension limits image service can handle, currently 50 MB and `12k`x`12k`) as the base on which it will apply the requested settings (width, crop, format, quality, etc).
+When image assets under `/content/dam` are processed, AEM as a Cloud Service environments generate optimized renditions of different dimensions.
+The web-optimized image service analyzes the width requested by the Image Core Component, considers the original image and all renditions that are 2048px and smaller, and picks the largest of those (within the size and dimension limits image service can handle, currently 50 MB and `12k`x`12k`) as the base to which it will apply the requested settings (width, crop, format, quality, etc).

 To preserve fidelity of the output, the image service does not upscale images.
-Aforementioned renditions define the best quality that the image service will be able to deliver.
-Since you'd often not be able to influence the size and/or dimensions of the original image asset, make sure that your image assets all have the 2048px zoom rendition, and if they don't, reprocess them.
+The aforementioned renditions define the best quality that the image service will be able to deliver.
+Since you are often not be able to influence the size and/or dimensions of the original image asset, make sure that your image assets all have a 2048px zoom rendition, and if they don't, reprocess them.

 ### The URL of my images still end with .JPG or .PNG, not .WEBP, and there's no SRCSET attribute or PICTURE element.
 Is this really using optimized web formats? {#content-negotiation}

-To deliver WebP formats, the web-optimized image delivery service performs [server-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#server-driven_content_negotiation).
-This helps selecting the optimal output format for the image based on client-advertized capabilities, allowing the image delivery service to ignore the file extension.
+To deliver WebP formats, the web-optimized image delivery service performs [server-driven content negotiation.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#server-driven_content_negotiation) This helps selecting the optimal output format for the image based on client-advertized capabilities, allowing the image delivery service to ignore the file extension.

 The advantage of leveraging content-negotiation is that the browsers that don't advertize support for WebP will still get the JPG or PNG file format without any change needed in the markup of the page.
-This leads optimal compatibility for existing sites, and guarantee the smoothest possible path to transition towards web optimized image delivery.
+This offers optimal compatibility for existing sites, and guarantee the smoothest possible path to transition towards web optimized image delivery.

 ### Can I use web-optimized image delivery with my own component?